radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

   4. PostgreSQL
   5. apiserver

-- **Secret Provider**: The UCP occasionally needs to create and store secrets.
+- **Secret Provider:** The UCP occasionally needs to create and store secrets.
 Available implementations of the UCP Secret Provider are:

   1. etcd
   2. Kubernetes Secrets
   3. In-memory

-- **Queue Provider**: This component handles asynchronous operations.
+- **Queue Provider:** This component handles asynchronous operations.
 Whenever an operation that is handled asynchronously is requested, it is added as a message to the queue, which is then processed by the UCP worker.

-- **Worker**: As mentioned above, the worker is for handling the asynchronous operations.
+- **Worker:** As mentioned above, the worker is for handling the asynchronous operations.
 It gets the operation messages from the queue and starts handling them.

 ### Implementation Details